 Similar to Daphne getting advance notice of building permits, people use the internet to troll for information prior to purchasing something.
-Knowing what search terms people are using to find businesses like yours means that you can skew your website’s written content to include those words and terms.
+Knowing what search terms people are using to find businesses like yours means you can skew your website’s written content to include those words and terms.
 That way, visitors to your website are effectively “pre-qualified” and are already in the mindset to be using your product or service.
-Designing the website in ways that effectively “funnel” visitors through a predefined process makes converting them from “lookers” into “consumers” far more probable.
+Designing the website in ways that effectively “funnel” visitors through a pre-defined process makes converting them from “lookers” into “consumers” far more probable.

 A high-performance website has one primary purpose: to convert.
 That is, to move and motivate visitors to your website to perform a specific action.
-Almost everything in a high-performance website is geared this way.
+Almost everything on a high-performance website is geared this way.
 To put this in different terms, a high-performance website does more than simply inform — it motivates action.

-So, what could that action be?
+So what could that action be?

-In the most simple sense, it could be to have the website visitor make immediate contact with you.
+In the most simple sense, it could be to have the website visitor contact you.
+Immediately.
 If this were by phone, then suitable CTA (call to action) buttons or links would be strategically placed through the site.
 With up to half your website visitors using a cellphone to view your website, they would, of course, be “clickable” on a smartphone.
 That way the user wouldn’t have to transcribe your phone number when they want to call you.
 If you wanted them to reach you by email, then you’d have CTA-connected links to your primary email address.
 Even better, you’d have a neat and concise contact form that not only captured their name and email but also some pertinent and helpful information about what they’re interested in.

 For an e-commerce website, the obvious action would be to purchase something.
-Most all of us have been through “shopping cart hell” in such websites that were poorly-designed or didn’t execute properly and efficiently.
+Most all of us have been through “shopping cart hell” in such websites that were poorly designed or didn’t execute properly and efficiently.
 And how many of us have bought add-ons — items that we didn’t originally intend to purchase from an online store?!
-A high-performance e-commerce website has built-in upsells, downsells, and cross-sells.
+A high-performance e-commerce website has built-in upsells, down sells, and cross-sells.